 Easy Spatchcocked Roasted Jerk Chicken

-• - 1 lemon or lime (for cleaning)
+- - 2 lemons or limes (for cleaning)

 Instructions

-Spatchcock the Chicken: Place the chicken breast-side down on a cutting board.
-Using sharp kitchen shears, cut firmly along both sides of the backbone from the tail to the neck.
-Remove and discard the backbone (or save it for stock).
-Flip the chicken over and press down firmly on the breastbone until you hear a crack and the bird lies flat.
+Spatch-cock the Chicken: Place the chicken breast-side down on a cutting board.
+Using sharp kitchen shears, cut along both sides of the backbone from the tail to the neck.
+Remove and discard the backbone, or save it for stock.
+Flip the chicken over and press firmly on the breastbone until you hear a crack and the chicken lies flat.

-Prepare the Green Seasoning: Make my Caribbean Green Seasoning Guyanese Style and set it aside.
-This is your flavor base and what makes this chicken taste authentically Caribbean
+Prepare the Green Seasoning: Prepare my Caribbean Green Seasoning (Guyanese Style) and set aside.
+This adds freshness and builds the flavor base for the chicken.

-Season the Chicken: Combine the green seasoning blend with the jerk seasoning and salt.
-Rub this mixture all over the chicken; under the skin, on top, and on the underside.
+Season the Chicken: In a bowl, combine the green seasoning and jerk seasoning.
+Rub the mixture all over the chicken, including under the skin, on top, and underneath.
 Cover and marinate in the refrigerator for at least 30 minutes, or overnight for best flavor.

-Make the Glaze: In a small bowl, whisk together honey, 4 tablespoons of jerk seasoning, dark soy sauce, and olive oil.
-Set aside.
-This will be used for basting throughout cooking
+Make the Honey Jerk Glaze: In a small bowl, whisk together honey, jerk seasoning, dark soy sauce, and olive oil until smooth.
+Set aside for basting during roasting.

-Preheat the Oven: Preheat your oven to 375°F. Place the oven rack in the center position.
+Preheat the Oven: Preheat your oven to 375°F and place the oven rack in the center position.

-Roast the Chicken: Place chicken skin-side down, brush with half the glaze, and roast for 45 minutes.
-Flip, brush with the remaining glaze, and roast another 45 minutes or until it reaches 165°F. Broil 2–3 minutes until the skin is caramelized and glossy, watching closely.
+Roast the Chicken: Place the chicken skin-side down on a baking sheet or roasting pan.
+Brush with half of the honey jerk glaze.
+Roast for 45 minutes.
+Carefully flip the chicken skin-side up, brush with the remaining glaze, and roast for another 35–45 minutes, or until fully cooked.
+Broil for 2–3 minutes at the end until the skin is caramelized and glossy.
+Watch closely to prevent burning.

 Notes